Exairnous/hubs-discord-bot/README.md

 This only happens with rooms that you create using `!hubs create` -- simply bridging a room by putting it in the topic won't cause it to become permission-linked.
 This linkage will persist for the lifetime of the Hubs room -- if you don't like it, make a new Hubs room.

+> [!IMPORTANT]
+> The instance you're connecting the Hubs Bot to must have the "Disable room creation" toggle disabled, i.e. non-administrators must be allowed to create rooms, when attempting to use `!hubs create` otherwise the room creation will fail.
+The toggle can be found in the Rooms tab of the App Settings section of the Admin Panel and can be re-enabled after you have created your room.

 ### Room/channel bridging

 Independently of being permission-linked, the bot will detect any Hubs rooms in channel topics in channels that the bot can read and join those rooms, establishing a bridge between the room and the Discord channel.
 Specifically: